davinwong/dished_server/README.md

 number of requests vs size of request should server be filtering more or android? (fetch more info and calculate on android, or fetch relevant info filtered by server?

+mobile apps should have infrequent, larger requests due to lower bandwidth

 ### REST API
 | endpoint                              | description                        |
 | --------------------------------------|------------------------------------|